 To meet the widest range of healthcare needs in the region, Northwestern Medicine hospitals participate in a variety of insurance plans and is considered an "in-network" provider for a large number of insurers.
 Being in-network means that insurance companies have made special contracting arrangements to provide a higher level of payment coverage for their customers who receive care at a Northwestern Medicine facility.
-If Northwestern Medicine hospitals are part of your insurance network, it could reduce your out-of-pocket expenses for care at our facilities may be reduced.
+If Northwestern Medicine hospitals are part of your insurance network, your out-of-pocket expenses for care at our facilities may be reduced.

 Note: Most of the physicians providing care at Northwestern Medicine hospitals are independent and may accept different insurance plans than those accepted at a care location.
 Please contact your physician’s office directly for information about accepted plans.
 Patients receiving behavioral health services should contact the office directly for information related to in-network insurance plans.